 I know it was the case for me.

-For both the path to healing is finding internal validation.
+For both the perfectionist and self-sabotaging daughter, the path to healing is finding internal validation.

 Mother-Daughter Relationship Dynamics